 We achieve excellent thermal insulation and increased fire safety of wood structures.
 We do this by laying fire safe insulation material in the building component panels in several layers.
 So there are always layers of fireproof materials covering wood components (studs, rafters and beams).
 We use an industrial insulation system to lay cellulose or wood fibre wool insulation where the amount and density of insulation is computer controlled for highest quality and productivity.
 These insulation materials essentially have the same heat insulation properties as wood since they are based on wood fibre, absorb and release humidity to keep a stable humidity level indoors but have better sound insulation properties than wood.

-We clad the load-bearing structures of a prefabricated houses Latvia from the outside with air barrier sheets.
+We clad the load-bearing structures of a prefabricated house from the outside with air barrier sheets.
 Next we overlay it with a windproof membrane.
 Therefore we ensure good hermetic properties and prevent heat losses.
 On the inside of the panel we overlay thermal insulation with an active vapour control layer.
 This protects the separating structures of the building and insulation from the humidity indoors (vapour).
 It also improves the microclimate in the room.

 Specialists glue wind barrier connections to constructive elements and interlapping with special tapes inside the ZTC factory so that the efficiency of thermal insulation is not decreased.
 Fire safety of the building can be increased by using fireproof materials in the finishing of the facade and interior.

 If the client requires, we can thicken the timber frame of the building with extra thermal insulation.
 This is how we can make components of passive houses which increases construction costs but leads to increased thermal resistance and subsequently decreased heating costs.
 All processes are aimed to provide the customer with best prefabricated houses Latvia.